roger-that-dev/nerd-athletic-blog/posts/critical-speed-model/critical-speed-model.md

 Another athlete might have a higher $CS$ but lower $D'$, excelling at longer, steady-state efforts like 5km or 10km races where aerobic capacity dominates.
 Their training might emphasise developing power and anaerobic capacity to improve their finishing kick and ability to handle pace changes.

-Understanding these differences is crucial because it means that training above $CS$ feels fundamentally different from training below it.
-Training above $CS$ is metabolically stressful --- you're accumulating lactate and other byproducts, your muscle pH is dropping, and your muscles are dealing with an increasingly hostile internal environment.
-Training below $CS$ isn't easy either, but you're tired for different reasons.
-The fatigue comes from sustained aerobic effort rather than metabolic acidosis, and recovery follows different patterns.

 ## Applications for Training

 Again, it's important to note that $CS$ is not a training pace.
 It's a boundary.
 Training exactly at $CS$ isn't ideal because you'll likely oscillate between sustainable and unsustainable states due to the inherent error in estimating it.
 Instead, you should train either some percentage above or below $CS$ depending on your goals.